justinrgarrard/USEduData/README.md

 A compilation of several education databases, summarized into a single file (states_all.csv).

-The source data is too large to host on GitHub, but it can be pulled from the corresponding Kaggle [link](https://www.kaggle.com/noriuk/us-education-datasets-unification-project/home).
+Generated outputs are stored on Kaggle [link](https://www.kaggle.com/noriuk/us-education-datasets-unification-project/home).

 ### Usage